postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 Network gap between Redis and Gunicorn made things worse...a lot worse.
 Fetching data from a feature store running on a different machine, added milliseconds to the request the Python architecture could not spare.
 The additional latency compounded, and in a system that has finite resources, caused contention.
 Most Gunicorn threads were simply waiting on the network, and thousands of requests were stuck in the queue.

-PostgresML did not have this issue, simply because the features and the Rust inference layer live on the same system, which removes network latency and (de)serialization from the equation.
+PostgresML didn't have this issue, because the features and the Rust inference layer live on the same system.
+That architectural choice removes network latency and (de)serialization from the equation.

 You'll note the concurrency issue we discussed earlier hit Postgres at 20 connections, and we used PgBouncer again to save the day.

+Scaling Postgres, once you know how to do it, isn't that difficult.

 ## Methodology

 ### Hardware

-Both the client and the server are located on the same machine.
-Redis is running locally as well.
-One can expect additional latency from Redis servers running over the network.
+Both the client and the server in the first benchmark were located on the same machine.
+Redis was locally as well.
 The machine is an 8 core, 16 threads AMD Ryzen 7 5800X with 32GB RAM, 1TB NVMe SSD and Ubuntu 22.04.

-AWS EC2 benchmarks are done with one `c5.4xlarge` instance hosting Gunicorn and PostgresML, and two `c5.large` instances hosting the client and Redis, respectively.
+AWS EC2 benchmarks were done with one `c5.4xlarge` instance hosting Gunicorn and PostgresML, and two `c5.large` instances hosting the client and Redis, respectively.
+They were located in the same VPC.

 ### Configuration

-Gunicorn runs with 5 workers and 2 threads per worker.
-Postgres was given up to 100 connections, but no more than 20 were used.
-XGBoost is set to use 2 threads during inference and all available CPU cores (16 threads) during training.
-PgBouncer is given a `default_pool_size` of 10, so only 10 Postgres connections are used.
+Gunicorn was running with 5 workers and 2 threads per worker.
+Postgres was using 1, 5, and 20 connections respective of the number of clients.
+PgBouncer was given a `default_pool_size` of 10, so a maximuim of 10 Postgres connections were used for 20 and 100 clients.

+XGBoost was allowed to use 2 threads during inference, and all available CPU cores (16 threads) during training.

 Both `ab` and `pgbench` use all available resources, but are very lightweight; the requests were a single JSON object and a single query respectively.
 Both of the clients use persistent connections, `ab` by using HTTP Keep-Alives, and `pgbench` by keeping the Postgres connection open for the duration of the benchmark.